Laande/ForumPulse/ToS.md

 *ForumPulse* collects and processes the following types of data:
 - **Server and Channel Information**: The bot collects basic information such as server IDs, channel IDs, and category IDs to monitor and provide its service.
 - **User Interaction Data**: The bot logs interactions related to the channels and posts it monitors (such as additions or removals of categories, forums, or posts).
+- **Server Join/Leave Logs**: The bot logs when it is added to or removed from a server, including server names, ID, channels count and members count.

 *ForumPulse* does not store or access any personal information such as usernames, email addresses, or message content.